ROCm/hipfort/README.md

 ## Build and test hipfort from source

-Install gfortran, git, cmake, and hip, if not yet installed.
+Install `gfortran`, `git`, `cmake`, and HIP, if not yet installed.
-Then build, install, and test hipfort from source with these commands.
+Then build, install, and test hipfort from source with the commands below:
 ```
 git clone https://github.com/ROCmSoftwarePlatform/hipfort
 mkdir build ; cd build